Nakahwra/calculator/README.md

-# calculator
+# Briefing
-Simple calculator made with pure HTML/CSS and Javascript
+A simple calculator made with pure HTML/CSS and Javascript

+### Using the application
+You can try this calculator by simply acessing this [link](https://nakahwra.github.io/calculator/).
+Or you can clone the repository and open the `index.html` file.